 To prove such results, one can use some of the standard techniques from statistical learning theory (see later in the lecture).
+For example, one can devise a large margin theory for boosting.

 Check out the book by Schapire/Freund if you are interested, it is really well-written!